St Mary Redcliffe: Vaults

 One of the rare qualities of St Mary Redcliffe is that it is vaulted entirely in stone, which makes it unique; there is no other parish church in England to feature a medieval stone vault throughout.
 The earliest vault in the church is that of the inner north porch dating back to circa 1185, taking the form of a simple ribbed vault, similar to that at Durham Cathedral, in the Transitional/Early English style.
 The outer porch, built from circa 1325, has a much more elaborate hexagonal vault in the form of a six-sided star.

 The main body of the church is vaulted nearly entirely in the lierne form, with varying rib designs, including lozenges in the nave, hexagons in the south aisle, squares in the transepts and rectangles in the choir.
 These are formed by various combinations of ribs intersecting one another, in a pattern that Simon Jenkins calls "an astonishing maze".
 The nave vaulting contains over a thousand carved and gilded bosses, either 1,100 or 1,200 in number depending on the source.
 These bosses depict various scenes and objects, including saints, biblical scenes and people associated with the building of the church.

 There are two other notable vaults in the church, including the star vault of the Lady Chapel dating from the late 14th century and the five-sided star vault underneath the tower, which an archaeological survey has dated to the late 1460s or early 1470s.
-Most of the vaults were repainted in the 1980's and 1990's and have bright shades of green, gold, blue and red.
+Most of the vaults were repainted in the 1980s and 1990s and have bright shades of green, gold, blue and red.